Forums-->Official announcements-->

 Kalirosh looked at him skeptically.
 The Druid parried with a sly glance, then attempting to dignify himself, declared: “I have shome methodzh to offer this shubstanshe an uncompromizhed unveiling of itsh shecretsh.”

-“Well there’zh your problem, you're too shtubborn.”
+“I will certainly consider bringing the option up with the Council if you wish.”
+Kalirosh was trying to get rid of the Hermit without being rude about it, “but there are still some large matters which I must weigh concerning the days to come.” | “Well there’zh your problem, you're too shtubborn.”
 Not taking the hint, Hermit sat down next to the Warlord, letting his staff lean against the table.
 He stretched his legs lazily, contemplating the spectacular ceiling of the Chriselleum.
 “It sheems to me, each day hazh enough trouble of itsh own.”

 Kalirosh let a natural smile escape as he digested the stranger’s words, and even stranger way of speaking.
 “You might be right Hermit, but we don’t all have the luxury of dealing with one day at a time.”